Orbiit/awesome-new-gunn-schedule-package/README.md

 console.log(year.get('2019-11-21').periods)
 ```

-You'll need a Google Calendar API key so it can fetch from the school's Google Calendar to generate the events.

 # Documentation

 ## UTCDate

 The package uses dates in UTC so time zones don't mess with things.
 Methods accepting "`UTCDates`" will accept milliseconds since the Unix Epoch at 00:00 UTC on the desired date or a string date in YYYY-MM-DD.
-Put simply, for any method that takes a "`UTCDate`," you can do:
+Put simply, for any method that takes a "`UTCDate`," you can do one of the following:

 ```js
 someMethod(Date.UTC(2019, 6, 4))